 Adopted on: June 21, 2021

 Revised on:

-Reviewed on: November 20, 2023
+D 20 20

 3052 Job References to Prospective Employers

 All requests for employment-related references or employment history by prospective employers of current or former employees must be referred to a member of the leadership team.
 The administrator will either provide a reference in compliance with this policy or will forward the request to the ESU Administrator.